mendix/docs/content/en/docs/refguide/version-control/using-version-control-in-studio-pro/merge-algorithm.md

 ---
-title: "Merge Algorithm with Fine-Grained Conflict Resolution"
+title: "Combining Changes and Conflict Resolution"
-linktitle: "Merge Algorithm and Conflict Resolution"
+linktitle: "Combining Changes and Conflict Resolution"
 url: /refguide/merge-algorithm/
 category: "Version Control"
 weight: 10
-description: "Describes a merge algorithm and how it resolves conflicts."
+description: "Describes combining changes with conflict resolution flow."
-tags: ["merge", "algorithm", "conflict", "resolution"]
+tags: ["rebase", "mine", "theirs", "merge", "conflict"]
 #If moving or renaming this doc file, implement a temporary redirect and let the respective team know they should update the URL in the product.
 See Mapping to Products for more details.
 aliases:
     - /refguide/new-merge-algorithm